 We’re now at the stage where Ozzy doesn’t get to watch the assistant walk away, so I agree with the assistant the rough area in which they are going to hide and Ozzy and I then wait out sight until they are hidden.
 I bring Ozzy to the downwind point of the search area, give her the ‘find’ command and encourage her to follow a search pattern with me until she picks up the scent.

-We’re working on areas about 50-60 metres square at the moment, which gives us a search area of about three quarters of an acre.
+We’re working at the moment in areas of about three to four acres.
 We’ll increase this area gradually over time.
 And we’ll continue to practice on a variety of terrains, from open scrubland to woodland with dense undergrowth.

 As the areas that Ozzy covers become larger, she spends more of the time operating out of my sight.
 So while she used to wait with the assistant once she had found them, I’m now training her to come back to me once she has found the assistant and to lead me to them.
 This is called a ‘refind’.
 In fact, she’s started doing this herself anyway, which is great news.